PiaSchilling/GitlApp/README.md

 # GitlApp

 GitLapp is a small android app for managing GitLab issues.
+It was developed as part of a university project in a team of two students.

 ### What GitlApp can do